Maria Maria: Composition

-Jean and Duplessis produced "Maria Maria" while the Product G&B provide the lead vocals.
-Musically, "Maria Maria" is a hip hop song with Latin influences, punctuated by Spanish guitars during the verses and Carlos Santana's electric guitar during the post-choruses, climaxing at the bridge.
+Jean and Duplessis produced "Maria Maria" while the Product G&B provided the lead vocals.
+Musically, "Maria Maria" is a hip hop song with Latin influences, punctuated by Spanish guitars and Carlos Santana's electric guitar.
 Tom Breihan of online publication Stereogum called the recording a "rap song [...] with no actual rapping".

-The lyrics of the song describe a woman named Maria who observes the tumultuous circumstances of the world around her and wishes for more pleasurable existence.
-Carlos Santana sings additional vocals, performing the "Ahora vengo mama chula" chants, as does Jean, who came up with his intermittent lyrics by freestyling.
+The song describes a woman named Maria who observes the tumultuous circumstances of the world around her and wishes for a more pleasurable existence.
+Santana himself sings additional vocals, performing the "Ahora vengo mama chula" chants, as does Jean, who created his intermittent lyrics by freestyling.
 Duplessis plays the bass guitar while he and Jean collaborated on the drum programming.
 Additional instrumentalists who contributed to the recording include Jeremy Cohen on violin, Daniel Seidenberg and Hari Balakrishnan on viola, and Joseph Hébert on cello.
 The track was mixed, engineered, and mastered at three studios in New York City and at Fantasy Studios in Berkeley, California.

-Release
+Release and promotion

 "Maria Maria" first appeared as the seventh track on Supernatural, which was released in the United States on June 15, 1999.
-Three months later, Arista Records serviced the song to US rhythmic contemporary and urban radio on September 14, 1999, three weeks after previous single "Put Your Lights On" was sent to rock-oriented radio.
+Three months later, Arista Records serviced the song to US rhythmic contemporary and urban radio on September 14, 1999, three weeks after the previous single, "Put Your Lights On", was sent to rock-oriented radio.
 Contemporary hit radio officially added "Maria Maria" to its playlists on November 23, 1999.
 On January 25, 2000, the song was issued in the US as a CD single, a maxi-CD single, a cassette single, and a 7-inch vinyl single.
 The CD and cassette contain a remix of "Maria Maria" by Jean plus "Migra", the eighth track on Supernatural.
 The maxi-CD includes additional remixes while the 7-inch single has the album's lead single, "Smooth", as its B-side.

 In Europe, a two-track CD single and a maxi-CD were distributed, with the latter format issued on February 7, 2000.
 Both formats contain various mixes and instrumentals of "Maria Maria".
 The maxi-CD was also issued in Australia.
 In the United Kingdom, the single was due to be released in late June 2000 to coincide with Santana's tour there, but it was delayed several times.
 It was eventually issued on July 24 as a CD and cassette containing the radio mix of the track plus Jean's remix and the Pumpin' Dolls remix.
+To promote the song, an accompanying music video was made, directed by Marcus Raboy and filmed from November 19–20, 1999, in Los Angeles.
+It features Santana, Jean, and the Product G&B performing the song in front of a large group of people, during which a woman arrives and begin dancing with them.
+In January 2000, MTV and BET added the video to their playlists.